Creating content isn't always a walk in the park. (In fact, it can sometimes feel more like a sprint in a swamp.)

 Like with stock photos, another challenge content creators face is finding elegant icons that resize without getting all fuzzy.
 There are a few resources out there for great, resizeable icons.

 The Noun Project is an extensive library of thousands of icons uploaded by contributors.
 With a free account, you can use icons as long as you either give credit to the creator or purchase them royalty-free for $1.99 apiece.

 HubSpot has a library of resizeable icons, too, which you can download for free and without any licensing or attribution.
 The kit comes with a free guide for how to change the color of the icons using PowerPoint, Photoshop, and Illustrator.

 It's Not the Wand, It's the Wizard

-The person at the controls still determines the quality and success of the content created.
-You still need to know your customer incredibly well, understand what challenges they face that your product or service solves, and create content that helps them address those challenges in a similar way.
+The tools and resources listed above can help you create, but it's ultimately up to you to control the quality of your content.
+You still need to know your customer incredibly well, understand what challenges they face that your product or service solves, and create content that helps them address those challenges.

-The brains and heart behind the content creator trump the code behind any tools and technology today, and that's a good thing for succeeding in marketing today ... unless you're Content Bot 3000.
+The brains and heart behind the content creator trump the code behind any tools and technology today -- and that's a good thing for succeeding in marketing today.

 What other tools or apps do you use to create content more easily?
 Leave them in the comments so we can extend this list right here!

 Editor's Note: This post was originally published in December 2013 and has been updated for accuracy and comprehensiveness.